ahammadmejbah/Ways-to-assign-variables-in-Python/README.md

 b.y
 ```
 20
 Variables in Python aren’t just for storing data; they store our functions, modules, and classes, as well.
 Understanding how various keywords define and update these variables can really help to understand what Python code is doing — and also provides for some cool tricks you can use in your own code.
+#### Credit:  Reuven Lerner